epfl-matmat/matmat.org/teaching.md

 #### Summary
 Errors are ubiquitous in computational science as neither models nor numerical techniques are perfect.
-With respect to eigenvalue problems motivated from materials science (transfer problems, atomistic modelling) we discuss, implement and apply numerical techniques for estimating simulation error.
+With respect to eigenvalue problems motivated from materials science and atomistic modelling we discuss, implement and apply numerical techniques for estimating simulation error.

 #### Content
+* Important eigenvalue problems in materials science
 * Motivation for studying errors in eigenvalue problems
 * Types of simulation error
 * Residual-error relationships for eigenvalue problems